rcoroneldev/Microsoft-Azure-Laboratories/README.md

 # Microsoft-Azure-Laboratories

-This is a repository about the microsoft azure, the idea is to learn microsoft azure since basic to advanced.
+In this repository, you will find different laboratories related to Microsoft Azure.
+The goal is to understand the basic concepts of Microsoft Azure.
+Besides, projects end to end about a data engineering solution.